hirosystems/platform-template-nft-marketplace-dapp/README.md

 By following this guide, you can have a working NFT marketplace live on the Stacks blockchain in less than 5 minutes!

+(This example app is intended for educational purposes only.
+The provided smart contracts have not been audited.)

 ## Features

 - Mint NFTs to user wallets